 Canon D30 vs Sony RX1R II

 The Canon EOS-D30 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in May 2000 and October 2015.
-The Canon D30 is a DSLR, while the RX1R II is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and a full frame (RX1R II) sensor.
+The D30 is a DSLR, while the RX1R II is a fixed lens compact.
+The cameras are based on an APS-C (D30) and a full frame (RX1R II) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon D30||Sony RX1R II|

 |Digital single lens reflex||Fixed lens compact camera|

 |Canon EF mount lenses||35mm f/2.0|

 |3.1 MP, APS-C Sensor||42.2 MP, Full Frame Sensor|

 |Optical viewfinder||Electronic viewfinder (2360k dots)|